ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 ### What Does End-of-Life Mean?

-Users often ask us, “what does end of life mean?”
-To put it briefly, end of life means that the ROS team will no longer support that particular ROS release.
+End of life for ROS Noetic means that the ROS team will no longer support ROS 1.
-In practical terms, this means that after May 31st of 2025 we will no longer be providing the following for any ROS 1 release, including Noetic:
+After May 31st of 2025, the ROS team will no longer provide to ROS 1:

 * New features or capabilities
 * Security updates